osuosl/vagrant-ganeti/README.md

 - change `ganeti_version` to desired version
 - redeploy the vm(s) (destroy, up)

+# Node Operating System

+By default we use Ubuntu 11.10 for our node OS but we do have support for the following operating systems.
+Just run the vagrant commands from inside the appropriate folder.

+* Debian 6 (debian-6)
+* Debian 7 (debian-7)
+* CentOS 6 (centos-6)
+* Ubuntu 12.10 (still a work in progress)

+# Deploying Ganeti Web Manager (GWM)

+This repo also supports automatically deploying GWM inside of the `node1` instance.
+You can achieve this by changing the puppet manifest for node1 to point to `node1-gwm.pp` instead.

+**NOTE: This is still not quite working right.
+I hope to have this fixed with the 0.9 release of GWM**

 # Copyright

 This work is licensed under a [Creative Commons Attribution-Share Alike 3.0